-The KLLM IWMP will be made available for a 21 day period for the public to comment on the document.
-The availability of the report will be communicated to the public through a newspaper advertisement in the South Cape Forum.
+The KLLM IWMP was made available for a 21 day period (18 October - 08 November 2019) for the public to comment on the document.
+The availability of the report was communicated to the public through a newspaper advertisement in the South Cape Forum.
+A copy of the advertisement is provided in Appendix C.

-Stakeholders who have been involved in the development of the report will also be notified of the public review period by email.
+Stakeholders who have been involved in the development of the report were also be notified of the public review period by email.

-The report will be made available at the following locations for review:
+The report was made available at the following locations for review: